-Pillar 1 describes the Industry-Risk management Options analysis from a 'purely' chemicals management point of view, although it will gradually integrate broader considerations (socio-economic mainly).
+Pillar 1 describes the Industry-Risk Mmanagement Options analysis from a 'purely' chemicals management point of view, although it will gradually integratinge broader considerations (socio-economic mainly).

-Initially focused on SVHC selection and thus eventually Authorisation or Restriction, the risk management policy under REACH has started opening up to other risk management options.
-The realisation has come that the identification of so-called 'Substances of Very High Concern" (SVHCs) (and thus at a later stage prioritisation and Authorisation) may not always be the most adequate Risk Management Option and that all relevant regulatory option should be considered earlier in the process.
+Initially focused on SVHC selection and thus eventually Authorisation or Restriction, the risk management policy under REACH has started opening upopening to other regulatoryisk management options and even additional measures (such as training of workers, for example).
+There is a growing realisation has come that the identification of so-called 'Substances of Very High Concern" (SVHCs) (and thus at a later stage their prioritisation and for Authorisation) may not always be the most adequate avenue to manage the identified risk Risk Management Option and that all-relevant alternative regulatory options or possibly packages of measures should be considered earlier in the process.

-Industry has the opportunity to contribute to the exploration of a broader spectrum of risk management options and this Guidance aims at facilitating this.
-Moreover, this Guidance has already proven useful in a broader context, beyond REACH.
+Industry has the opportunity to contribute to the exploration of a broader spectrum of risk management options and this broader spectrum of risk management options.
+OMoreover, ne should note that this Guidance has already proven useful in a broader context, beyond REACH.

-And finally, the I-RMOa may also be a tool for industry to assess the quality of its data so as to prepare for regulatory reviews.
+And finally Moreover, the I-RMOa may also be a tool for industry to assess the quality of its data so as to prepare for regulatory reviews.
 It may be used as a tool by a single company to perform its own risk management assessment.

-The key elements of a 'standard' I-RMOa, are to be structured along the following generic scheme.
+The key elements of a 'standard' I-RMOa, are to be structured along the following generic scheme_presented in this Guidance and which.
 This scheme reflects a broad consensus on what is needed to make an informed decision.
-It is built on data should be collected as early as possible so as to 'inform' the exercise.
+It is built on data that should be collected as early as possible so as toto 'inform' the exercise.